 What are the risks?

-The risk with a fixed rate is that interest rates will drop but that your rate doesn’t, meaning that you have to fork out the same each month whilst those on variable rates enjoy lower payments.
+The risk with a fixed rate is that the interest rates go down but your rate doesn’t, which means you have to shell out the same every month while those with variable rates get lower payments.

-The risk with a variable rate is that if rates rise you will pay a lot more for your mortgage.
-For instance, if your rate increased from 4.00% to 5.00% it could cost you up to an extra £83 per month on a mortgage balance of £100,000!
+The risk with a variable rate is that if the rates go up, you will be paying a lot more for your mortgage.
+For example, if your rate goes from 4.00% to 5.00%, it could cost you up to an additional £ 83 per month on a mortgage balance of £ 100,000!

 I remember waking up one day and finding Magda much less attractive.
-Rates had dropped considerably you see, and she just didn’t look the same.
-My friends with variable rates were having parties – some even went on holiday.
+The rates had gone down drastically, you see, and she just didn’t look alike.
+My friends at varying prices were throwing parties – some even went on vacation.
 I stayed at home.
-Slowly, barely perceptibly, I grew ever more resentful of this attractive 2 year fixed rate that had seemed such a good idea at the time, but who now, in the cold light of day, appeared a different mortgage altogether.
+Slowly, barely noticeably, I became more and more resentful of this attractive 2-year fixed rate that had seemed such a good idea at the time, but which now, in the cold light of day, looked like a completely different mortgage.

-But there’s no right or wrong choice.
-Whilst I picked Magda, my friend picked Tomasz, another 2 year fixed and has been very happy (these names are quite unusual for mortgages – the majority are actually either called Tarquin or Ursula).
+But there is no right or wrong choice.
+While I chose Magda, my friend chose Tomasz, another 2 year old fix and was very happy (these names are quite unusual for mortgages – the majority are actually called Tarquin or Ursula).

 - Term.
 The next thing you need to think about is how long you would like the introductory deal to be.
 For a fixed rate this is important as it is usually the case that you are “tied in” to your mortgage for the introductory period, meaning you may have to pay an early repayment charge if you want to switch deals or repay the balance in full.
 There may be a tie in for a variable rate mortgage as well though so check Section 10 of any Key Facts Illustration you are given to find out what, if any, Early Repayment Charges are payable.
 As with rate there is no right or wrong choice.
 You may want to fix your rate for three years so you know what you are paying while you are supporting your child through university, or you might be planning to repay your mortgage at the end of five years when you sell some shares.
 The point is: have a plan.
 Don’t be constantly remortgaging every two years just because that’s what you think everyone else does.
 This is your mortgage, select it based on your requirements.